Renformation

 1517 AD - Reformation begins

-discovered in the Exodus text by Project314.org No affiliation.
+blueprints discovered in the Exodus text

 Moses' building instructions start in Exodus 26:1-6, which Exodus 26 & 27 must accommodate.